-This new "PMETALS" code applies to the following enforcement forms: OSHA-1, OSHA-7, OSHA-36, OSHA-90 and OSHA-55.
+This new "PMETALS" code applies to the following enforcement forms: OSHA-1, OSHA-7, OSHA-36, OSHA-90 and OSHA-55 (and the corresponding OIS pages/tabs).

-Whenever a consultation visit is made in response to this NEP, Consultation request/visit forms are to be completed with the NEP code "PMETALS" in item 25 on Form-20, and in item 28 on Form-30.
+Whenever a consultation visit is made in response to this NEP, Consultation request/visit forms are to be completed with the NEP code "PMETALS" in item 25 on Form-20, and in item 28 on Form-30 (and the corresponding OIS pages/tabs).